mwmott/personal/_posts/categories/blog/2014-05-17-Notes-from-a-Graduating-Journalism-Student.md

 caption: Gathering of Columbia Journalism School students at an AMEJA event.
 Photo by Damien Spleeters.
 ---

-It was an early, cool morning in the Bronx when I got the email from my professor.
-Padwe was asking for photos for a story of mine which had been due the night before.
+It was an early, cool morning in the Bronx when I got the email from Professor Padwe.
+He was asking for photos for a story of mine which had been due the night before.

 "Get those pictures of the judges," he said.
+Today.

 I freaked.
 Calling the clerks I'd become friendly with immediately at the Bronx County Supreme Court, I begged to let me come take a picture or two.
 They said they'd try to help.